 The emphasis is on you to persevere and be patient and not to give in.
 Training is important and if the Frenchie can get away with something it will do it again and again and again…

 The French Bulldog is not a dog that should be owned by someone who is not going to be around for the vast majority of the day.

-8) They Are Front Heavy
+8) French Bulldogs are Front Heavy

-This is all part of their (arguably) artificial design as it’s almost not natural for a dog to be front heavy but there you go – it’s not their fault, right?
+This is all part of their (arguably) artificial design as it’s almost unnatural for a dog to be front heavy – it’s not their fault, right?

-7) They Should Not Exist
+7) They Wouldn’t Naturally Exist